fittyfitty/isolate.js/README.md

 Isolate.js adds the ability to have scripts loaded in a dynamically created empty iframe.
 This allows all scripts to execute in their own "window" scope, and therefore avoids conflicts between scripts.

-It allows for external HTML modules to easily be embedded in a page with no conflicts - it simplifies the creation of SaaS components.
+It allows for external HTML modules to easily be embedded in a page with no conflicts.

 ```html
 <!doctype html>